In today’s episode, you’ll learn how to overcome your losing streak in trading to become a winning trader.

 You might be trading a system that works with an edge.

-But if you’re trading with capital you can’t afford to lose, where the money is supposed to pay the bills, to feed the kids, to pay the mortgage whatsoever, then you’re going to feel it when you’re in a drawdown or a losing streak.
+But if you’re trading with capital you can’t afford to lose, where the money is supposed to pay the bills, to feed the kids, to pay the mortgage whatsoever, then you’re going to feel it when you’re in a drawdown or facing a losing streak in trading.

 So don’t trade with capital you can’t afford to lose.
 Don’t touch capital that’s meant to pay the bills.
 That’s trading suicide.